onflow/flow/flips/20220111-execution-effort.md

 Making the assumption that if one execution node on average runs one function <!-- $x$ --> <img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/Cj3XAvtJtn.svg"> times slower it will run all functions <!-- $x$ --> <img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/Cj3XAvtJtn.svg"> times slower, we can still say that the relationship <!-- $\frac{t}{E} = \texttt{const}$ --> <img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/M5uS3sI1wA.svg"> will  hold on all machines, but the constant will be different on each machine.
 This also means that we can chose a base machine (of certain specifications), where the constant will be 1.

+The base machine was chosen to be a machine with the same specs as the mainnet execution nodes.
+Doing this the execution effort can also be understood as the "estimated transaction execution time".

 ### Data Collection

 Two sets of data were used:

 1. A large set of data from two different machines running generated transactions.
+   1. `11032022-machine1-1.csv`
+   1. `11032022-machine1-2.csv`
+   1. `11032022-machine1-3.csv`
+   1. `11032022-machine1-4.csv`
+   1. `11032022-machine1-5.csv`
+   1. `11032022-machine2-1.csv`
+   1. `11032022-machine2-2.csv`
+   1. `11032022-machine2-3.csv`
+   1. `11032022-machine2-4.csv`
 2. A small set of data from transactions on testnet.
+   1. `11032022-testnet.csv`
+   2. `14032022-testnet.csv`

 All the data can be found can be found in the [flow repository](https://github.com/onflow/flow) next to this FLIP.

 #### Sample Transaction

-The generated transaction data was created by running a lot of sample transactions.
+The generated transaction data was created by running a lot of transactions generated from a small sample of transactions by varying the loop size in the sample transactions.
 Sample transactions were chosen with the following things in mind:

 - Each transaction should be distinct (the code path they go through should be different).
 - Transactions should not do a lot of different operations.